Adyar River

-The Adyar River, originating near the Chembarambakkam Lake in Kanchipuram district, is one of the three rivers which winds through Chennai (Madras), Tamil Nadu, India, and joins the Bay of Bengal at the Adyar estuary.
+The Adyar River, which originates near the Chembarambakkam Lake in the Kanchipuram district, is one of the three rivers that winds through Chennai, Tamil Nadu, India, and joins the Bay of Bengal at the Adyar estuary.
 The 42.5 km long river contributes to the estuarine ecosystem of Chennai.
 Despite the high pollution levels, boating and fishing take place in this river.
 The river collects surplus water from about 200 tanks and lakes, small streams and the rainwater drains in the city, with a combined catchment area of 331 mi2.
 Most of the waste from the city is drained into this river and the Cooum.

 Origin and course

-Adyar river starts from Malaipattu tank (80.00° longitude and 12.93° latitude) near Manimangalam village in Sriperumbudur taluk at about 15 km west of Tambaram in South Chennai.
-It starts to appear as a stream only from the point where water released from Chembarambakkam lake joins the river at Thiruneermalai.
+The Adyar starts from the Malaipattu tank (80.00° longitude and 12.93° latitude) near Manimangalam in Sriperumbudur taluk at about 15 km west of Tambaram in south Chennai.
+It begins to resemble a stream only from the point where water released from Chembarambakkam Lake joins the river at Thiruneermalai.
 It flows through Kancheepuram, Tiruvallur and Chennai districts for about 42.5 km before joining the Bay of Bengal in Adyar, Chennai.
-Here it forms an estuary, which extends from the Adyar Bridge to the sandbar at the edge of the sea, with some small islets in-between.
+Here it forms an estuary, which extends from Adyar Bridge to the sandbar at the edge of the sea, with some small islets in between.
 The estuary attracts a wide variety of birds.
 The estuary covering an area of about 300 acre was made a protected wildlife reserve in 1987.
 The river forms a backwater near the mouth, known as the Adyar creek, due to the formation of sand bar at the mouth.
 This creek is a natural channel which carries tidal water back into the sea.

 Geography

 The river has varying depth of approximately 0.75 m in its upper reaches and 0.5 m in its lower reaches.
 The catchment area of the river is 530 km2.
 Bed width ranges from 10.5 to 200 m.
 It flows for 24 km in the Chennai Metropolitan Area including about 15 km within the Chennai district before draining into the sea.
 It discharges about 190 to 940 e6m3 water annually to the Bay of Bengal.
-The discharge is seasonal with about 7 to 33 times more than the annual average during the Northeast monsoon season between September to December.
+The discharge is seasonal with about 7 to 33 times more than the annual average during the Northeast monsoon season between September and December.
 The river is also supplied by surplus water from about 40 ponds.

 The present discharge of the river is 39,000 cu.ft/s whereas the anticipated flood discharge capacity is about 60,000 cubic feet per second.
 During the floods of 2005, the river had a discharge of 55,000 cubic feet per second.